bhishman-desai/ai-cold-email/README.md

 1. Search LinkedIn for recruiters and managers
 2. Find their email addresses
 3. Send personalized emails
-4. Track all interactions in the SQLite database
+4. Track all interactions in MongoDB

 ## Safety Features